ericmj/IronLua/README.md

 * 2011-07-17<br/>
   Can parse entire Lua.
 Probably have lots of minor bugs that will be fixed when I pull in the test suites.<br/>
   Have begun reading up on DLR.
 Will probably take some time reading documentation of the DLR before I start working on the runtime and translation of the AST to DLR expressions.

+* 2011-08-09<br/>
+  I have decided to rewrite the project in C#.
+It should be pretty straightforward to port.

+* 2011-08-15<br/>
+  Rewrite to C# is done.
+The rewrite was done for several reasons.
+The binary size is 4 times smaller, probably because of F#'s discriminated unions and closure's generated code among other things.
+Additionally tooling is alot better for C# and it is easier to reason about code performance because the IL generated is more easily mapped to C#.